 The dose of LSD was more than 1,000 times a typical human dose and the largest dose ever given to a living animal.
 It was calculated by scaling the dose given to cats based on weight.
 The authors concluded that elephants are very sensitive to LSD.
 Further examination, however, revealed that the problem was not the sensitivity of the elephant to LSD, but instead the dose of the drug.

 Just as adults are not scaled-up babies, and a big ant and small human don’t work, an elephant is not a scaled-up cat.
-Organisms differ in many ways, but size is particularly important because, in fact, one size doesn’t fit all.
+Organisms differ in many ways, but size is particularly important because, in fact, size does matter.